Updated March 25, 2018

 IT IS SO ORDERED.

 These orders may be modified for parole as well.
-Fair Start Movement can assist state agencies and courts in researching, developing, and using these orders.
+Having Kids can assist state agencies and courts in researching, developing, and using these orders.
 Furthermore, we can advocate for the associated legislation, regulation, municipal law and funding necessary to make them prevalent and accepted.

 Fair Start orders are a win-win, promoting all of the relevant interests at stake.